KajetanMieloch/Shift-composer/README.md

 - `descont`: A boolean flag to determine if the employee has central training.
 At least one employee with this flag set to `True` must be on a shift.
 - `coordinator`: A boolean flag to determine if the employee is a coordinator.
 A coordinator is assigned first and if they have a disposition, they must be on a shift.
 If there is a coordinator on shift, no one else has a shift with them.
 - `contract`: A boolean flag to determine if the employee has a fixed schedule.
 They are assigned first and if they have a disposition, they must be on a shift.

+## Results
+You may see the result in file outputExample.pdf

 #
 For Python 3.7 and 3.8, add: